-The program provides girls with ongoing development in the skills and attributes needed to play Australian Rules Football at the highest level.
+The program provides students with ongoing development in the skills and attributes needed to play Australian Rules Football at the highest level.

-Girls are exposed to specialist coaching and study and practice offensive and defensive skills, advanced strategies and tactics and work towards the level of conditioning required, while practising both umpiring and coaching roles.
-Pathways to Marist FC, WAWFL and AFLW will be a strong focus.
+Students are exposed to specialist coaching and study and practice offensive and defensive skills, advanced strategies and tactics and work towards the level of conditioning required, while practising both umpiring and coaching roles.
+Pathways to Marist FC and other competitions will be a strong focus.

-The aim will be to provide girls with a diverse Australian Rules Football experience that encompasses:
+The aim will be to provide students with a diverse Australian Rules Football experience that encompasses:

 - Development of individual and game skills

-- Sequential skill development

 - Game strategy and analysis

 - Umpiring

 - Coaching

 - Fitness

 - Theoretical analysis